yttriumz/notes-foam/notes_OS/Linux/cross-distro/KDE.md

 - [Why don't we use Blowfish if it hasn't been cracked?](https://crypto.stackexchange.com/questions/87278/why-dont-we-use-blowfish-if-it-hasnt-been-cracked)
 - [Kwallet and KMail: What’s GPG?
 What’s Blowfish?
 Why a Blank Password?](https://forums.opensuse.org/t/kwallet-and-kmail-whats-gpg-whats-blowfish-why-a-blank-password/113770)

-### KWallet and VSCode
+### KWallet & VSCode

 The simplest method: create a wallet in KWallet and use a blank password.

 **NOTE**: At the time of writing (*Tumbleweed 20230225*, *KDE Plasma 5.27.1*), if no other application uses KWallet (e.g. not encrypting any WiFi password with KWallet), then KWallet might not automatically open the wallet at user login, which will cause VSCode authentication failure.
-But you can still config the KWallet to auto-unlock referring to [the post]( https://gist.github.com/Trucido/b788017a18e1189e6703e42315e8829c ).
+But you can still config the KWallet to auto-unlock referring to [this post](https://gist.github.com/Trucido/b788017a18e1189e6703e42315e8829c).

 *References*: